 When in-office workers get sick of spending hours in traffic jams trying to get to the office on time, they may decide to call in sick or find another excuse not to go to work.
 These unhappy workers could decide to look for a job that allows them to work virtually and of course, if they find it, they will quit from your company.
 Lost productivity can cost you a lot of money – and this figure may be higher when the employee actually quits.
 73 percent of workers who are allowed to work remotely are supposedly much happier with their jobs; as compared to in-office workers, (64% are happy).
 Of course, when an employee is happy with his or her job, they are more likely to stay longer in their position, which will in due course save the company thousands of dollars.

 More and more companies are noticing the numerous benefits of virtualization and they are allowing their workforce to work remotely.
-Virtualization does not only strengthen a company financially, it improves the environment, and creates a more productive, unified, – and more significantly – happy staff
+Virtualization not only strengthens a company financially, it also improves the environment, and creates a more productive, unified, – and more significantly – happy staff.